Nickel: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 1. Iron Supplements: Nickel and iron share similar absorption pathways, so excessive iron intake can compete with nickel absorption, leading to decreased nickel availability.
 Individuals with high iron intake should monitor their nickel levels.

-2. Vitamin C: High doses of vitamin C may increase the excretion of nickel, potentially reducing its effectiveness as a nootropic.
+2. C: High doses of vitamin C may increase the excretion of nickel, potentially reducing its effectiveness as a nootropic.
 Individuals supplementing with vitamin C should ensure adequate dietary nickel intake to offset potential losses.

 3. Antibiotics: Certain antibiotics, such as tetracyclines, may interfere with nickel absorption, reducing the mineral’s bioavailability.
 In these cases, it may be advisable to separate nickel supplementation from antibiotic doses.